shanmukhkagal/AddressBook_Database/README.md

 # AddressBook_Database
-uc67-Ability to understand
+uc8-Ability to retrieve entries sorted alphabetically by
-the size of address
+Person’s name for a

-book by City and State
+given city